Ambassador College: Successor institutions

 Several Ambassador graduates and former administrators have led efforts to replicate the school in other settings.

 When Ambassador closed in 1997, the Worldwide Church of God established the Ambassador Center at Azusa Pacific University.
 This later gave way to the online Ambassador College of Christian Ministry, which was headed by Ambassador's last president, Russell K. Duke.
 The graduate program was given then name Grace Communion Seminary.
-Russell Duke was the president until 2015; Gary W. Deddo was the president until Dec.
-2021.
+Russell Duke was the president until 2015; Gary W. Deddo was the president until December 2021.
 Michael Morrison is now the President.

 Former WCG minister Gerald Flurry established Imperial College in Edmond, Oklahoma, based a great deal on the Ambassador model.
 To avoid confusion with Imperial College of London, the school is now Herbert W. Armstrong College.
 One of the campus landmarks is a rock considered to have been used by Herbert W. Armstrong as a "prayer rock" when he lived in Oregon.
 The campus' Armstrong Auditorium features two Baccarat candelabra purchased from Ambassador Auditorium in Pasadena in 2004, and a bronze swan sculpture (Swans in Flight by Sir David Wynne) purchased from the Big Sandy campus in 2009.
 In 2015, a second HWAC campus was opened at Edstone, U.K., near Stratford-Upon-Avon.

-The United Church of God established the Ambassador Bible College at its Ohio headquarters.
+The United Church of God established the Ambassador Bible College in Milford, Ohio.
 The program is not accredited.

 Garner Ted Armstrong, president of Ambassador from 1975 to 1978, established Imperial Academy in Tyler, Texas.
 However, student enrollment was quite small and the program is now defunct.

 Roderick C. Meredith established the online Living University in the fall of 2007.
 The university is based at the Living Church of God's headquarters in Charlotte, North Carolina.
 The chief executive officer is Dr. Michael P. Germano, former vice president of academic affairs at Ambassador.